Guidance for University of Edinburgh students undertaking or planning to undertake work/study placements abroad in 2021/22.

 Further information can also be found on our visa webpage:

 If a placement can’t take place

 If you have a compulsory period abroad beginning in Semester 1 and your exchange is cancelled by the host university, SWAY will seek to re-allocate you to an alternative host institution (provided places are available and nomination deadlines have not passed).
-After the end of April, this is unlikely to be possible due to host university deadlines.

 We are, unfortunately, unable to re-allocate students on optional placements, whose exchanges have been cancelled by the host institution, to an alternative destination.

 If your exchange is cancelled for Semester 1, you will be nominated for a Semester 2 exchange instead (where this can be accommodated by the partner and your School/degree programme).

 If this cannot be accommodated by the partner and/or the student’s School/degree programme, the exchange will be cancelled.

 If you are doing a work placement or traineeship that is mandatory for your degree programme then you may be able to change your destination, provided this is in agreement with your School.